Dashboards

 Manager dashboard

-This is a predefined dashboard providing data useful for system auditors.
-By default, it is accessible only to the identities with the manager role.
+This is a predefined dashboard providing data useful for Managers.
+By default, it is accessible only to the identities with the Manager role.

-By default, system administrator may see this dashboard but may not have access to underlying views.
+By default, System Administrators may see this dashboard but may not have access to underlying views.

 -